kylerove/pediatricurologybook/_chapters/03-20_voiding-dysfunction.md

    1. Avoid diarrhea or fecal accidents with poorly controlled or over aggressive use of osmotic agents and cathartics
    2. Avoid excessive gas from overloading with fiber; gas is just as detrimental as constipation and results in distention of the gut
    3. Fiber supplementation without water leads to worsening of the constipation
+   4. Behavioral problems, like ADHD and ASS
+   5. Even if the child seems cooperative, an avoidant attitude towards correct voiding behavior can still prevail, failing to make the real effort needed to achieve the result.
+   6. Urinary tract infections
 2. Repeat uroflowmetry and confirm if the problem persists
 3. If etiology is external sphincter dyssynergia (ESS)
    1. Biofeedback